martin-beran/fpga/mb50/README.md

     - `|` (bitwise OR)
 - A label, replaced by the corresponding address
 - A name of a register or CSR; such expression cannot consist of anything else
-- A name of a register alias, evalueated to the canonical register name
+- A name of a register alias, evaluated to the canonical register name
 - A name of a constant, evaluated to the constant value.
 A constant can be defined by directive `$const`.
 - Parentheses